MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/iot-alerts-ai-based-suggestions.md

 A few reminders before digging into this article:

 - An [incident type](configure-incident-types.md) is the main issue of a work order and can dictate related details like work order type, products, services, and service tasks.
-- **Priority** in this feature represents the priority to the business, generally measured by financial impact or customer satisfaction.
-For example, imagine an IoT alert notifies the organization that a building's heating is broken, and this could have a large impact on an event and customer satisfaction.
-This would represent a _high_ priority because of the large business impact.
+- **Priority** represents the priority to the business, measured by financial impact or customer satisfaction.
+For example, imagine an IoT alert notifies the organization that a building's heating is broken, and the outage could have a large impact on an event and customer satisfaction.
+This case would represent a _high_ priority because of the large business impact.
 For more information, see the configuration considerations at the end of this article.

 ## Prerequisites